 - Memberships - Monetary support by individuals, referred to as "memberships," play an important role for KEDM.
 Because KEDM does not air commercials, the support received from listeners help ensure the continuation of quality radio programming for our region.

 - Underwriting - Financial contributions provided by businesses and nonprofit organizations are acknowledged by brief on-air announcements.
 KEDM’s underwriters appreciate the station’s unique contribution to our community, and value the distinctive qualities of our audience.

-- University of Louisiana at Monroe - KEDM’s licensee provides annual in-kind support in the form of services, facilities, and utilities.
+- University of Louisiana Monroe - KEDM’s licensee provides annual in-kind support in the form of services, facilities, and utilities.
 The university also provides direct support.

 - Grants - Public radio stations across the country receive partial funding through the Corporation for Public Broadcasting (CPB), a private, nonprofit corporation created by Congress in 1967.
 The support KEDM receives from CPB is determined in part by the amount of nonfederal funding the station raises.
 KEDM additionally receives a small annual grant from the State of Louisiana for station operations.
 Other occasional grants fund capital projects for equipment acquisition and facilities improvements.

 - Events - Friends of KEDM conducts a number of special fundraising events each year to generate revenue for general station operations.

 - Station Management

 - KEDM is licensed to the University of Louisiana Monroe, which is governed by the University of Louisiana System Board of Supervisors: